Skip to main content

 </script>

-In your test use the render method from @testing-library/vue to attach the component to the test page.
-To interact with the component we recommend to use WebdriverIO commands as they behave more close to actual user interactions, e.g.:
+In your test render the component into the DOM and run assertions on it.
+We recommend to either use @vue/test-utils or @testing-library/vue to attach the component to the test page.
+To interact with the component use WebdriverIO commands as they behave more close to actual user interactions, e.g.:

 vue.test.js